apache/couchdb/src/ctrace/README.md

 Code instrumentation
 --------------------

-The span lifecycle is controled by
+The span lifecycle is controlled by

 - `ctrace:start_span`
 - `ctrace:finish_span`